python/exceptiongroups/except_star.md

 BlockingIOError
 ```

-The order of `except*` clauses is significant just like with the traditional
+The order of `except*` clauses is significant just like with the regular
 `try..except`:

 ```python